 We will have an electronic discussion as part of this course on the Blackboard discussion forum.
 You are expected to read the on-line discussions.
-Posting your own messages is optional, but will count for participation credit if your messages are thoughtful and original.
+Posting your own messages will count for participation credit if your messages are thoughtful and original.

-Extra Credit Up to 20 points
+Extra Credit Up to 10 points

-Extra Credit can be earned in a variety of ways up to 20 extra points total.
+Extra Credit can be earned in a variety of ways up to 10 extra points total.
 If you make especially valuable contributions to class discussion, or if you make especially valuable contributions to the online discussion, you may earn extra points.
 Or you can get extra credit for a particularly terrific paper.
 This might include a special presentation, if you are interested.
 In general, if you do something creative, special, contributive, and above-and-beyond the course requirements, you may earn extra credit.
+Also, extra points earned under participation will become extra credit points.